 Payday loans are notorious for creating more trouble than they are worth.
 Mounting repayment fees put borrowers further in consumer debt than when they started.
 So, what are payday loans?
 Let’s understand what they really are and how you can possibly avoid one when you are in search of debt relief.
+Our debt counselors also want you to know you have other options.

 What Are Payday Loans?
 How Do Payday Loans Work?